paragondesignz/clean-report/README.md

 - `POST /api/feedback/[token]` - Submit feedback
 - `GET /api/supplies` - List supplies
 - `POST /api/supplies/usage` - Log supply usage

+## Troubleshooting

+### Common Issues

+#### Google Maps Not Loading
+If you see a spinner or error message instead of maps:

+1. **Check API Key**: Ensure `NEXT_PUBLIC_GOOGLE_MAPS_API_KEY` is set in your `.env.local` file
+2. **Verify API Key**: Make sure the API key is valid and not restricted incorrectly
+3. **Enable APIs**: Ensure the following APIs are enabled in Google Cloud Console:
+   - Maps JavaScript API
+   - Geocoding API
+   - Directions API
+4. **Domain Restrictions**: If you've restricted the API key, make sure your domain is included

+#### Database Connection Issues
+- Verify your Supabase URL and API keys are correct
+- Check that all required tables are created
+- Ensure Row Level Security policies are properly configured

+#### Email Not Sending
+- Verify your Resend API key is correct
+- Check that the email domain is verified in Resend
+- Ensure the `NEXT_PUBLIC_APP_URL` is set correctly

 ## Deployment